strawberry-graphql/strawberry/docs/types/exceptions.md

 ## MissingArgumentsAnnotationsError

-The `MissingArgumentsAnnotationsError` exception is raised when the resolver's arguments are missing ot type-annotated.
+The `MissingArgumentsAnnotationsError` exception is raised when a resolver's arguments are missing type annotations.

 ```python
 @strawberry.field